HokAI — Find the Right AI Tool

 LLMs — ChatGPT, Claude, Gemini free tiers.
 Enough for light use, research, and learning.

-Coding — Codeium, some Copilot alternatives.
+Coding — Codeium and some Copilot alternatives.
 Good for students and hobbyists.

 Image — Limited credits on many platforms.
 Enough for occasional use.

-Automation — Zapier, Make free plans.
+Automation — Zapier and Make have free plans.
 A few automations at no cost.

-Use free where limits do not block you.
+Use free where the limits don't block you.
 Upgrade when they do.

 Upgrade Signals

-Hitting limits — Rate limits, credit caps, or usage ceilings.
-You are constrained.
+You're hitting limits — Rate limits, credit caps, or usage ceilings that interrupt your workflow.

-Needing team features — Sharing, collaboration, or admin controls.
-Free tiers are usually single-user.
+You need team features — Sharing, collaboration, or admin controls.
+Free tiers are usually single-user only.

-Requiring API access — Automation, integrations, or custom workflows.
+You need API access — Required for automation, integrations, or custom workflows.
 Often paid-only.

-Data privacy — Need guarantees on data handling, deletion, or residency.
+You need data privacy — Guarantees on data handling, deletion, or residency.
 Paid tiers often have better terms.

-Support — Need help.
-Free tiers rarely include real support.
+You need support — Free tiers rarely include real support.

 Commercial use — Some free tiers restrict commercial use.
-Check terms.
+Check the terms.

 The $20/Month Threshold